thrackle-io/rules-engine/docs/userGuides/oracles/EXTERNAL-ORACLE.md

 - 1. Deploy the external oracle.
 - 2. Create the rule specifying the _oracleAddress and _oracleType.
 See [Account Approve Deny Oracle Rule](../rules/ACCOUNT-APPROVE-DENY-ORACLE.md) for details.
-- 3. Apply the rule to the desired token's handler. ee [Account Approve Deny Oracle Rule](../rules/ACCOUNT-APPROVE-DENY-ORACLE.md) for details.
+- 3. Apply the rule to the desired token's handler.
+See [Account Approve Deny Oracle Rule](../rules/ACCOUNT-APPROVE-DENY-ORACLE.md) for details.

 <!-- These are the header links -->